LifeLock vs. Allstate Identity Protection 2026

 Results from the Allstate Digital Footprint app's data breach scan.

-This makes it simple and easy to request that your data be removed from that platform.
+This makes it easy to request that your data be removed from that platform.
 Allstate will send an email on your behalf asking that they delete any information that pertains to your email address.

 The Allstate Digital Footprint feature sending a delete data request on your behalf.